Pendleton District, South Carolina Hardins

 William M. Hardin was a corporal in Co.
 K, 3rd Regiment, S.C.
 Cavalry for the duration of the civil war.
 He was stationed at Fort Drayton, Red Bluff, S.C.
 He mustered-in Jan 27, 1862 at age 27 (reads the record) and served at least through October 1864.
 (See Fold3.com.)

 At the time of the 1880 census he lived in Center Township, Oconee County.
 He was 53 and a farmer, born S.C., and states that his father was born North Carolina and his mother in South Carolina.
 His wife was Elizabeth, 48, b.
 S.C.
 At home were daughters Mary and Hepsy M., age 12 and 6, and son Lewis age 16.
-He lived beside J. Edward Hardin, 28, who was married to Amanda C., 23.
+He lived beside J. Edward Hardin, 28, (b.1852) who was married to Amanda C., 23.

-Female 8, 1830
+Female 8, 1830 Sally Hardin Hopkins

-Female 9, 1835, CATHERINE HARDIN (child of Thomas and Cassendine
+CASS Female 1, 1835, CATHERINE HARDIN

-At home and named 1850.
+At Griffin's 1840 & 1850, named 1850.

-At home and named in 1850.
+At Griffin's 1840 & 1850, named in 1850.
 There is an indefinite mark in the last

 column, "Whether deaf & dumb, blind, insane, idiotic, pauper, or